schul-cloud/load-tests/README.md

   - email: schueler@schul-cloud.org
     password: baz
 ```
-Create a txt file with just the BBB-Key.
+Create a TXT file with just the BBB-Key.
 Filename should be `requirements_BBB.txt`.

 ## Run the load tests